 Residents of Appalachia hold some of the most dangerous jobs in the country.
 Every year, workers in the timber, mining and construction industries, among numerous others, are killed or seriously injured in on-the-job accidents or are diagnosed with occupational diseases such as asbestosis, asbestos lung cancer, or mesothelioma.
 Often, these preventable accidents result from employers or coworkers taking illegal shortcuts in violation of federal regulations and state laws.
 Other times, accidents occur because of defective job equipment and machinery.
 Usually, negligent corporations are reluctant to admit wrongdoing and family members are kept in the dark regarding why and how their loved ones were killed or injured.

-Calwell Luce diTrapano PLLC has over two centuries of combined experience helping injured victims and their families throughout West Virginia recover compensation from those who harmed them.
+The workplace injury attorneys at Calwell Luce diTrapano PLLC has over two centuries of combined experience helping injured victims and their families throughout West Virginia recover compensation from those who harmed them.
 Our lawyers do more than recover damages — we also penetrate the corporate silence so you get the answers you deserve.

-Protecting workers in dangerous professions
+Protecting workers in dangerous professions in West Virginia

 Our personal injury lawyers accept the most challenging cases on behalf of workers whose health has suffered or who have died while supporting our community’s